-Where does the oil come from?
+Where does palm oil come from?

 When the oil palm trees are three to four years old, they develop palm fruit in bunches.
 The fruit bunches are harvested throughout the year.
 Each bunch contains hundreds of palm fruits.
 Palm fruits are about the size of large olives.
 The oil is pressed from the orange pulp of the fruit.
-Each palm fruit contains about 30-35 per cent oil.
+Each palm fruit contains about 30-35 per cent palm oil.
 The fruit has a single seed or kernel, which is used to produce palm kernel oil.

-Where is it grown?
+Where is palm oil grown?

 The most suitable areas for cultivation are located between ten degrees north and south from the equator.
 Originally found in West Africa, the oil palm tree is now mostly cultivated in Indonesia and Malaysia, the world’s largest palm oil-producing nations.
 Indonesia and Malaysia supply 85 per cent of the palm oil used globally.
 Apart from Indonesia and Malaysia there is an increase in palm oil production in other parts of the world including South and Central America, Thailand and Western Africa.

-Why do we use it?
+Why do we use palm oil?